LambdAurora/AurorasDecorations/wiki/blackboards.md

 and you can use glowstone dust to toggle the saturation state of a pixel.

 To draw multiple things at once, you can hold in your off-hand:
- - a white wool to use a "brush".
+ - a brush (or white wool before 1.20).
  - a bucket to fill an area.
  - an ender-pearl to replace a color.
  - a stick to draw lines.